 While most first-time offenses on Twitch result in a 24-hour ban, the Doc is still locked in livestreaming jail, with his account still unavailable as of June 13.

-Many top creators on the platform spoke out on the incident at the outset, with the likes of Fortnite Battle Royale star Tyler ‘Ninja’ Blevins claiming that Twitch made the right call to suspend Dr Disrespect’s channel - and even poked fun at the matter, uploading a photo of himself peeking over a bathroom stall.
+- Read More: Fortnite Battle Royale star Tyler ‘Ninja’ Blevins claiming that Twitch made the right call to suspend Dr Disrespect’s channel – and even poked fun at the matter, uploading a photo of himself peeking over a bathroom stall.

 With the Doc’s latest statement in mind, fans and critics alike are waiting with bated breath for an explanation for the “mishap.”